11 of the Best Veggies (and Fruits) You Can Eat on a Ketogenic Diet

-Drizzle a little olive oil over some roasted asparagus, finish it with some freshly cracked pepper and parmesan cheese (yes, it’s keto), and you’ll see why people love it.
+Drizzle a little olive oil over some roasted asparagus, finish it with some freshly cracked pepper and parmesan cheese (yes, it’s keto), and see why people love it.

 You may think that avocados don’t fit into a keto diet because of the higher amount of carbs than the other fruit and veggies on this list.